shsasa/moviemood/moviemood/UserStories.md

 3. As a user, I want to add a movie to my watchlist so that I can remember to watch it later.

-4. As a user, I want to mark a movie as watched or unwatched so that I can track my viewing progress.
+4. As a user, I want to mark a movie as a favorite or remove it from favorites so that I can easily access the movies I love.

 5. As a user, I want to view all the movies I’ve added so that I can manage my entire list in one place.

 6. As a user, I want to view details of a specific movie I’ve added so that I can see its release year, genre, and rating.

-7. As a user, I want to edit the details of a movie I added so that I can update its info or change its watched status.
+7. As a user, I want to watch the trailer of a movie so that I can decide whether I want to watch the full film.

 8. As a user, I want to delete a movie from my list so that I can clean up movies I’m no longer interested in.